Djokovic Wins Seventh Wimbledon Title And 21st Grand Slam - UrduPoint

 Djokovic Wins Seventh Wimbledon Title And 21st Grand Slam

-London, (UrduPoint / Pakistan Point News - 10th Jul, 2022 ) :Novak Djokovic won a seventh Wimbledon title and 21st Grand Slam crown on Sunday with a four-set triumph over Nick Kyrgios, whose challenge angrily unravelled after a blistering start.
+London, (UrduPoint / Pakistan Point News - 11th Jul, 2022 ) :Novak Djokovic won a seventh Wimbledon title and 21st Grand Slam crown on Sunday with a four-set triumph over Nick Kyrgios, whose challenge unravelled in frustration after a blistering start.

 Top seed Djokovic won 4-6, 6-3, 6-4, 7-6 (7/3) to equal Pete Sampras's mark of seven titles at the All England Club and move within one of the men's record of eight held by Roger Federer.